 By accident… Some folks left the PM positions open in my company and I was asked to fill it.
 I had no idea what I was getting into but since I was a chemist who taught herself to write code… how hard could learning how to manage projects be? (wink, wink)

-Do you have a favourite project that you worked on?
+Do you have a favorite project that you worked on?

 The project was $500,000 but ended up with over $1m in change requests.
 In the end, the client ended up scraping the whole thing…